peterchettiar/personal-projects/README.md

 git checkout -b <new branch name> -> command to create a new local branch git push -u origin <branch> -> command to push the local branch to github
 ```
-_steps to copy changes from main branch on Github into forked-branch in Github_
+3.2 steps to copy changes from main branch on Github into forked-branch in Github

 ```
 step 1: git checkout forked-branch